from training.npr.org: https://training.npr.org/blog/want-to-make-journalism-better-the-npr-training-team-is-hiring/

 - Reporting & Writing Specialist: An accomplished journalist who loves talking about what makes great reporting and writing, particularly on digital platforms; someone who will find creative ways to guide learning; informed by experience but always looking for innovative news-gathering techniques.
-(No longer accepting applications)
+(This position is no longer accepting applications.)

 - Audio Production Specialist: An experienced audio producer with a journalist’s mind, an engineer’s ear, and a teacher’s heart; someone who knows great sound when they hear it and can help others understand how it got that way.
-(No longer accepting applications)
+(This position is no longer accepting applications.)

 - Audio Storytelling Specialist: A skilled editor, producer or reporter who gets excited about story structure, the craft of editing and the endless search for “good tape,” and finds creative ways to break down that knowledge and communicate it to others.
-(No longer accepting applications)
+(This position is no longer accepting applications.)

 What we do